 Introduction to AWS Backup Management through EBS Snapshots

 You will need a management layer to provide a full-scale AWS backup solution.
 You can use scripts to fire snapshots on a schedule and automate other operations, but sometimes custom scripts are simply not up to the task.
-Here are a few examples:

 - When you need to backup many instances

-• When you need to support consistent backup for different applications
+- When you need to support consistent backup for different applications

 - When you need to take frequent snapshots and support managing hundreds of snapshots or more

 - When you need the ability to recover a lot of volumes and instances and do it quickly and without errors When you start to scale out and need full control over your backup operations, you need a central AWS backup solution that will allow you to control everything at the tip of your fingers.

 You may need different backup frequencies, different consistency methods, and different retention periods (for how long to keep your AWS snapshots) etc… When the “hour of truth” comes and you need to actually recover your data, you want to be able to get your EBS volumes and AWS instances back as quickly as possible.
 To do so, you will need to understand what’s going on between a large amount of snapshots and instances.
 Sometimes you will want to most recent snapshots of your volumes, and at sometimes you will need to handpick between different ones.
 If your backup operations include supporting applications such as databases, you will need to control which instances and volumes need application support and to configure each one differently.
 An AWS backup solution should include:

 - Central Control and Monitoring

-Automation of all tasks involved in the backup operation:
+- Automation of all tasks involved in the backup operation:

-Grouping of related instances and volumes.
+- Grouping of related instances and volumes.

-Policy based scheduling
+- Policy based scheduling

-Policy based retention management
+- Policy based retention management

-Policy based application consistency
+- Policy based application consistency

-Policy based Disaster Recovery – Copying of snapshots to different regions.
+- Policy based Disaster Recovery – Copying of snapshots to different regions.